The following question was raised at a full Council Meeting Wednesday 18th April 2018

 Rushing could also ruin the wonderful character and lives of many in neighbouring areas of Fitzrovia, Soho and Mayfair who we seek to represent.
 We have spoken to thousands of residents and they want less pollution, cleaner air, less traffic and fewer accidents for the whole area, not just moving traffic around.
 We have consistently passed on these concerns to TfL and the Mayor.
 If elected we will continue to put residents of Soho, Fitzrovia and Mayfair at the heart of decisions, not the big property developers.” - Labour’s West End Ward Candidates April 21, 2018

-We asked Cllr Paul Dimoldenberg – Westminster Labour Leader the following question: as you state you are putting residents first and the majority of Westminster residents are against pedestrianisation, will you simply rule out pedestrianisation of Oxford Street, categorically?
+We asked Cllr Paul Dimoldenberg – Westminster Labour Business and Public Realm spokesperson the following question: as you state you are putting residents first and the majority of Westminster residents are against pedestrianisation, will you simply rule out pedestrianisation of Oxford Street, categorically?
 We had to ask the question three times before we got the following response from Paul.
 “You have our statement and I know your members are intelligent enough to make up their own minds.”

 Campaign Against Pedestrianisation of Oxford Street